Phlip/Morelia/docs/gherkin.rst

 each with one value from the table inserted into their placeholders `<total>`, `<destination>`, and `<rapid>`.

 You can use many tables.
-It would be equivalent of permutation of all given rows:
+It would be equivalent of permutation of all given rows.

 Example
 ^^^^^^^